zanreal-labs/legal/en/legal/privacy.md

 - **Domain Registration Information**.
 We collect registration data when you purchase a domain, such as domain name and registrant contact information.
 This data may be made publicly available per ICANN policies.
 - **User Content and File Information**.
 We collect your website information that you upload, post, deliver, or otherwise provide to the Service, such as source code, text, photographs, document, or other files including videos or recordings (collectively, "Customer Content"), Git information, and other files that you provide us.
 - **AI Product Information**.
 We collect information when you interact with certain features or Services related to our AI products, such as user chat prompts, uploaded images, design or text generations.
 Please see our [AI Policy](/legal/ai) for more information on the development, deployment, and usage of our AI products and features.
 - **Marketing Information**.
-When you engage and interact with our Marketing Activities or one of our sales or customer support representatives we collect information, including through form submissions, surveys, email communications, or phone calls to inquire about ZanReal Labs and our Services, such as the nature of your communication, contact preferences, and any information you choose to provide to us when completing any "free text" boxes.
+When you engage and interact with our Marketing Activities or one of our sales or customer support representatives we collect information, including through form submissions, surveys, email communications, or phone calls to inquire about ZanReal and our Services, such as the nature of your communication, contact preferences, and any information you choose to provide to us when completing any "free text" boxes.
 - **Image and Audio Information**.
 We may collect your image or audio recordings.
 If you contact us by phone or video, we may record those calls for quality assurance and training purposes.
 - **Troubleshooting and Support Information**.
-We collect information about your account preferences or information you provide when you contact us for support, such as the solution you use, the content of chats and other communications with ZanReal Labs, and other details that help us provide support or comply with legal obligations.
+We collect information about your account preferences or information you provide when you contact us for support, such as the solution you use, the content of chats and other communications with ZanReal, and other details that help us provide support or comply with legal obligations.
 Support information includes content of a message or attachments that you send to us.
 - **Social Media Information**.
 Our Sites and Services may use social media features, such as the "X" button and other sharing widgets.
-ZanReal Labs is not responsible for how these social media features collect, process, and disclose your information so we encourage you to review the social media platforms' privacy policies.
+ZanReal is not responsible for how these social media features collect, process, and disclose your information so we encourage you to review the social media platforms' privacy policies.
 - **Any Information You Voluntarily Provide to Us**.
 For example, when you provide feedback on your experience with our Services or join a public discussion forum as part of our Marketing Activities.

 ### Information We Collect from Third Parties

-We receive information about Customers from third parties or ZanReal Labs partners that provide services or support our business operations.
+We receive information about Customers from third parties or ZanReal partners that provide services or support our business operations.
 We limit our use of your information to the purposes described in this Notice.
 Information that we receive from third parties includes:

 - **Organization Information**.
 We collect information from referral partners, such as company name, contact name, job title, and company address.
 - **Transaction Information**.
 We collect information from our payment providers and partners, such as fraud metrics (i.e., financial risk scores) and details about failed payments.